PECTORAL IMPLANTS In Tijuana

 If you have any unusual symptoms between visits — for example, heavy bleeding or a sudden increase in pain — or any questions about what you can and can’t do, don’t hesitate to call your doctor.

 Pec Implants surgery is a highly effective technique for giving you a new body contour with very little scarring.
-The results can be permanent, providing you eat sensibly and exercise regularly.
+The results can be permanent, provided you eat sensibly and exercise regularly.

 Most patients are very satisfied with the results of their pec implants — they feel more comfortable in a wide variety of clothes, and more at ease with their bodies.
 As long as your expectations are realistic, you should be happy with your new shape.